mtrpires/Advanced-Cleaning-With-Python/README.md

 Welcome!
 In this session we will show you how you can use Python (2.7, should work on 3.5 as well) clean data!
 You will get information from a series of spreadsheets that have more or less the same structure and create a single clean CSV file.
 Pretty rad, huh?

-This tutorial was inspired by a script I created for J++ São Paulo to clean some Brazil's government data and an OpenRefine workshop that Sarah Cohen gave during the Computer Assisted Reporting Conference 2016 (CAR Conference 2016) in Denver, USA.
+This tutorial was inspired by a script I created for J++ São Paulo to clean some Brazil's government data and [an excellent OpenRefine workshop](https://github.com/sarahcnyt/data-journalism/tree/master/openrefine) that [Sarah Cohen](https://github.com/sarahcnyt) gave during the [Computer Assisted Reporting Conference 2016](http://www.ire.org/conferences/nicar2016/) (CAR Conference 2016) in Denver, USA.

 I will assume: